wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 There is what can be a confusing conflict of choice here for installing Python and its package manager.

-The "traditional" approach:

-   * <a href="#PackagInstallerz">Download Python installer from python.org</a>.
+   * Not recommended is the "traditional" approach of <a href="#PackagInstallerz">download Python installer from python.org</a>.

-   Not recommended.
-That would be too easy.

    * <a href="#PIPz">pip</a> (Python Installation Packager) is built on top of <strong>setuptools</strong> which is what downloads and installs Python software over a network (usually the Internet) with a single command (easy_install).